bitmark-inc/docs/bitmark-references/rpc-communication/rpc-communication.md

 ## Introduction

-RPC is the abbreviation of remote procedure call, which is an interprocess communication technique used for client-server based applications.
+RPC is the abbreviation of remote procedure call, which is an inter-process communication technique used for client-server based applications.
 It is also known as subroutine call or function call.

 A client has a request message that the RPC translates and sends to the server.
-This request may be a procedure or a function call to a remote server.
+This request may be a procedure call or a function call to a remote server.
 When the server receives the request, it sends the required response back to the client.
 The client is blocked while the server is processing the call and only resumed execution after the server is finished.

 The sequence of events in a remote procedure call are given as follows: